Mumbai City FC: Jorge Costa era (2018–2020)

-2018–19 season

-After the announcement that Mumbai City FC had parted ways with Guimarães, the Islanders broke the news about their new head coach.
-Former Portugal international & Champions League Winner Jorge Costa signed as the manager of Mumbai City FC for the 2018/19 Indian Super League season.
-The club also signed Indian Internationals Alen Deory and Subhasish Bose along with some foreign players such as Modou Sougou, Rafael Bastos, Arnold Issoko and Paulo Machado.
+After the announcement that Mumbai City FC had parted ways with Guimarães, the Islanders announced they had appointed former Portugal international Jorge Costa as the club's new head coach.
+The club also signed Indian Internationals Alen Deory and Subhasish Bose along with foreign players such as Modou Sougou, Rafael Bastos, Arnold Issoko and Paulo Machado.

 The team started the season with a 2–0 loss at home to Jamshedpur FC, followed by a 1–1 draw to Kerala Blasters.
 The team then recorded a 2–0 win against FC Pune City, then lost 5–0 to rivals FC Goa.
 After that run of results, Jorge Costa made tactical changes, which led to the club's best unbeaten run in history at the time (9 games unbeaten).
 The team ended December with a 6–1 win against Kerala Blasters, with Modou Sougou scoring 4 of the team's six goals in the match, which was a record-breaking tally as Sougou became the first player in the league to score four goals in a single match.
 It was Mumbai's best-ever victory against any club.
-They also managed to break league leaders Bengaluru FC's unbeaten run at Mumbai Football Arena in January.
+They also managed to break league leaders Bengaluru FC's unbeaten run at Mumbai Football Arena in January 2019.